Train to Hike 14er in Denver

 Start in Denver’s Neighborhoods with Distance

 Let’s start with the distance first.
-Generally, you’ll travel 6-10 miles in trail distance when climbing a 14er.
+Generally, you’ll travel 6-10 miles in trail distance when climbing a 14er, such as Bierstadt, Sherman, or Evans.
 Of course each one varies.
 You can start your distance training in Denver by starting in its neighborhoods and on its trails.

-My three favorite neighborhoods to walk in Denver are Stapleton, Auraria, and Five Points.
+My three favorite neighborhoods to walk in Denver are Stapleton (Now called Central Park), Auraria, and Five Points.
 Each has interesting architecture or stories to keep you entertained; be sure to click on the links to find maps and narration for where to walk in those neighborhoods.
 If those three don’t suit you, here are 75 more Denver neighborhoods.

 From Denver’s Neighborhoods to its Trails